-''' Extensible Event Format (nicknamed EVE) event log in JSON format - eve-log: enabled: yes filetype: regular #regular/syslog/unix_dgram/unix_stream/redis filename: eve.json #prefix: "@cee: " # prefix to prepend to each log entry the following are valid when type: syslog above #identity: "suricata" #facility: local5 #level: Info ## possible levels: Emergency, Alert, Critical, Error, Warning, Notice, Info, Debug #redis: server: 127.0.0.1 port: 6379 mode: list ## possible values: list (default), channel key: suricata ## key or channel to use (default to suricata) Redis pipelining set up.
-This will enable to only do a query every 'batch-size' events.
-This should lower the latency induced by network connection at the cost of some memory.
-There is no flushing implemented so this setting as to be reserved to high traffic suricata. pipelining: enabled: yes ## set enable to yes to enable query pipelining batch-size: 10 ## number of entry to keep in buffer types: '''

 '''

+Extensible Event Format (nicknamed EVE) event log in JSON format

+- eve-log:

+enabled: yes

+filetype: regular #regular/syslog/unix_dgram/unix_stream/redis

+filename: eve.json

+#prefix: "@cee: " # prefix to prepend to each log entry

+the following are valid when type: syslog above

+#identity: "suricata"

+#facility: local5

+#level: Info ## possible levels: Emergency, Alert, Critical,

+Error, Warning, Notice, Info, Debug

+#redis:

+server: 127.0.0.1

+port: 6379

+mode: list ## possible values: list/lpush (default), rpush, channel/publish

+lpush and rpush are using a Redis list. "list" is an alias for

+\hookrightarrow lpush

+publish is using a Redis channel. "channel" is an alias for

+#

+⇔publish

+key: suricata ## key or channel to use (default to suricata)

+Redis pipelining set up.
+This will enable to only do a query every

+'batch-size' events.
+This should lower the latency induced by network

+connection at the cost of some memory.
+There is no flushing implemented

+so this setting as to be reserved to high traffic suricata.

+'''

+'''

+pipelining:

+enabled: yes ## set enable to yes to enable query pipelining

+#

+batch-size: 10 ## number of entry to keep in buffer

+#

+types:

 - alert:

+payload: yes

 enable dumping payload in Base64

-payload: yes

 payload-buffer-size: 4kb # max size of payload buffer to output in eve-log

 payload-printable: yes # enable dumping payload in printable (lossy)

-\hookrightarrow format.

-enable dumping of packet (without stream.
+→ format

 packet: yes

-⇒segments)
+enable dumping of packet (without stream

+\hookrightarrow segments)

 enable dumping of http fields

 http: yes

+enable dumping of tls fields

 tls: yes

-enable dumping of tls fields
+enable dumping of ssh fields

 ssh: yes

-enable dumping of ssh fields

 enable dumping of smtp fields

 smtp: yes

 Enable the logging of tagged packets for rules using the

 "tag" keyword.

 tagged-packets: yes

 HTTP X-Forwarded-For support by adding an extra field or overwriting

 the source or destination IP address (depending on flow direction)

 with the one reported in the X-Forwarded-For HTTP header.
 This is

 helpful when reviewing alerts for traffic that is being reverse

 or forward proxied.

 xff:

 enabled: no

 Two operation modes are available, "extra-data" and "overwrite".

 mode: extra-data

 Two proxy deployments are supported, "reverse" and "forward".
 In

 a "reverse" deployment the IP address used is the last one, in a

 "forward" deployment the first IP address is used.

 deployment: reverse

 Header name where the actual IP address will be reported, if more

 than one IP address is present, the last IP address will be the

 one taken into consideration.

 header: X-Forwarded-For

 - http:

+enable this for extended logging information

 extended: yes

-enable this for extended logging information

 custom allows additional http fields to be included in eve-log

 the example below adds three additional fields when uncommented

 #custom: [Accept-Encoding, Accept-Language, Authorization]

 - dns:

 control logging of queries and answers

 default yes, no to disable

-query: yes # enable logging of DNS queries
+enable logging of DNS queries

+query: yes

+answer: yes

 enable logging of DNS answers

-answer: yes

 control which RR types are logged

 all enabled if custom not specified

 #custom: [a, aaaa, cname, mx, ns, ptr, txt]

 - tls:

+enable this for extended logging information

 extended: yes

-enable this for extended logging information

 - files:

 force-magic: no # force logging magic on all logged files

 force logging of checksums, available hash functions are md5,

 sha1 and sha256

 #force-hash: [md5]

 #- drop:

-alerts: yes # log alerts that caused drops

-#

-flows: all

-start or all: 'start' logs only a single drop

-per flow direction.
-All logs each dropped pkt.

-#

-- smtp:

 '''